softwaresaved/fair-research-software/episodes/09-code-documentation.md

 ::: challenge
 ### Explore your documentation

-Explore documentation in `site/` folder built with MkDocs for your project, starting from `index.html` file.
+Explore documentation in `site/` folder built with MkDocs for your project, starting from the `index.html` file.

+Open `index.html` file in a Web browser to see how it renders.

-For example, check `site/reference.html` to see how docstrings from your functions are provided here as a reference manual.
+Check `site/reference.html` to see how docstrings from your functions are provided here as a reference manual.
 :::